British and Irish Current Comic-Related Exhibitions

 The growing size of our dedicated British and Irish comic events page has meant we have had to split our Exhibitions guide onto a new page on downthetubes.
 Information on events and venues is always welcome.

-This feature was last updated on Thursday 14th September 2023.
 As ever, information about events is welcome: here’s how to contact us.
-If you don’t see your exhibtion added to this list, please re-send the information as it’s entirely possible, given the huge amount of email received, that we’ve missed it first time around – sorry!
+If you don’t see your exhibition added to this list, please re-send the information as it’s entirely possible, given the huge amount of email received, that we’ve missed it first time around – sorry!

 For comic-related events across the UK and Ireland, visit and bookmark this regularly updated page